makrai/notes/brachman85-kl-one.md

 # Abstract

-* KL-ONE is a system for representing knowledge in Artificial Intelligence pro- groms.
-It has been developed and refined over a long period and has been used in both basic research and implemented knowledge-based systems in a number of places in the AI community.
-Here we present the kernel ideas of KL-ONE, emphasizing its ability to form complex structured descriptions
+* KL-ONE is a system for representing knowledge in AI progroms
+  * developed and refined over a long period and has been
+  * used in both basic research and implemented knowledge-based systems in a
+  * Here we present the kernel ideas of KL-ONE
+  * emphasizing its ability to form complex structured descriptions
 * we discuss
   * description-forming structures,
   * the philosophy underlying the system, highlight notions of